WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 Compile icon
 ++++++++++++
 Tap this icon to compile the individual verse recordings into a single recording for the chapter.
-See Create Chapter Recording.
+See `Creating a Chapter Recording <https://btt-recorder.readthedocs.io/en/latest/compiling.html#>`_.

 Microphone icon
 +++++++++++++++